Development & Characterization of Recombinant Human COVID-19 Antibodies

 We’re in this Fight Against COVID-19 Together, So Let’s Work Together!

-These recombinant antibodies can also be developed further for use in diagnostic applications or therapeutic approaches and Active Motif is looking for partners and collaborators to help take these next steps.
-Contact us by completing the form below to discuss how we can work together.
+Our SARS-CoV-2 recombinant antibodies and recombinant proteins can also be developed further for use in diagnostic applications or therapeutic approaches and Active Motif is looking for partners and collaborators to help take these next steps.
+Contact us to discuss how we can work together.

 Fully Human Recombinant Antibodies